ThePrez/ServiceCommander-IBMi/README.md

 ## System Requirements

-For most of the features of this tool, the following is required to be installed (the `make install_with_runtime_dependencies` of the installation steps should handle these for you):
+For most of the features of this tool, the following is required to be installed (the installation steps should handle these for you):
 - db2util (`yum install db2util`)
 - OpenJDK (`yum install openjdk-11`)
 - bash (`yum install bash`)
 - GNU coreutils (`yum install coreutils-gnu`)

-The performance information support (`perfinfo`) has additional requirements, including:
+The performance information support (`perfinfo`) has additional requirements that are not automatically installed, including:
 - Python 3 with the ibm_db database connector (`yum install python3-ibm_db`)
 - Required operating system support, which depends on your IBM i operating system level, as follows:
     - IBM i 7.4: included with base OS